Godmartinz/Node-LTI-1.3-library/README.md

 ### 2. Setup Routes

-In the server/server.js file, add routes to launch your Tool
+In the server/server.js file, add routes to launch your Tool.

 ### 3. Register Platform with Tool